thymeleaf/thymeleaf-docs/docs/articles/sayhelloextendingthymeleaf5minutes.md

 ---

-Extending Thymeleaf is easy: you only have to create a dialect and add it to your template engine.
+Extending Thymeleaf is easy: we only have to create a dialect and add it to our template engine.
 Let's see how.

 All the code seen here comes from a working application.
 You can view or download the source code from [its GitHub repo](https://github.com/thymeleaf/thymeleafexamples-sayhello).